Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Results

-The continuum flux densities and upper limits for non-detections are presented in Table~\ref{tab:upper}.
+The continuum flux densities and upper limits for nondetections are presented in Table~\ref{tab:upper}.
 The spectral rms ($\sigma$) is estimated for 20\,\kms\ channels.
-When the continuum is not strong enough, as far as the CO line is concerned, the emission line upper limit may be estimated by using the rms derived over 80\,\kms channels obtain by dividing $\sigma$ in Table~\ref{tab:upper} by a factor 2.
-All the simultaneously observed lines have not been reported, but only the most constraining one are considered here.
+When the continuum is insufficiently strong, that is, regarding the CO line in particular, the emission line upper limit may be estimated using the rms derived over 80\,\kms channels obtained by dividing $\sigma$ in Table~\ref{tab:upper} by a factor 2.
+We do not report all the simultaneously observed lines, but only those offering the greatest constraints are considered here.

 Assuming a homogeneous and optically thin gas at excitation temperature $T_{x}$ and with a covering factor $f_c$, we can derive the average column density over the beam corresponding to the mm continuum emission of the quasar through